TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-9.md

 The `__init__` function takes two arguments: `damage`, which dictates how powerful the lightning bolt will be, and `maximum_range`, which tells us how far it can reach.

-Similar to `HealingConsumable`, this class has a `consume` function that describes what to do when the player tries using it.
+Similar to `HealingConsumable`, this class has an `activate` function that describes what to do when the player tries using it.
 It loops through the actors in the current map, and if the actor is visible and within range, it chooses that actor as the one to strike.
 If a target was found, we strike the target, dealing the damage (using the `take_damage` function we defined last time, which ignores defense) and printing out a message.
 If no target was found, we give an error, and don't consume the scroll.

 In order to use this, we'll need to actually place some lightning scrolls on the map.
 We can do that by adding the scroll to `entity_factories.py`, and then adjusting the `place_entities` function in `procgen.py`.
 Let's start with `entity_factories.py`: